 Prerequisite: Junior standing or permission of instructor.
 An introduction and examination of entrepreneurial, small business, self-employment opportunities, and new venture processes.
 The course covers managerial activities needed for start-up and operation of the small business enterprise.
-This course is normally offered in the fall semester.
+This course is offered in the fall, winter, and summer semesters.